-Note: Using JNDI functionality requires the file jndi.jar to be in the CLASSPATH.
-This file is included with the Java products on the installation CD, but is not included in the classes12.jar or ojdbc14. jar file.
-You must add it to the CLASSPATH separately.
+Note: Using JNDI functionality requires the jndi.jar file to be in the CLASSPATH environment variable.
+This file is included with the Java products on the installation CD.
+You must add it to the CLASSPATH environment variable separately.
 You can also obtain it from the Sun Microsystems Web site, but it is advisable to use the version from Oracle, because it has been tested with the Oracle drivers.